 The Street Walks In is written by Anna Evans

-I am writing a book on the places in Jean Rhys’s fiction, and this blog is intended as a companion piece to this work.
+I am writing about the places in Jean Rhys’s fiction, and this blog is intended as a companion piece to this work.
 The idea, simply put, it to visit all the streets and locations mentioned in her novels, as a basis for creating a piece of narrative non-fiction.
 I don’t yet know where this will take me, but the hope is that this space will help me in finding out.

 My starting point is a fascination with Jean Rhys’s city novels, published in the 1920’s and 1930’s, and with my incessant need to understand and express this.
 This has been going on for some time.
 I am bringing this together with my interests in migration and literature, cities and movement.